 EasyAR support for Unity XR framework

-EasyAR does not rely on the Unity XR framework to provide AR functionality, but it can support some component packages in the Unity XR framework, so that when using EasyAR's AR features in Unity, you can take advantage of the functionality provided by the Unity XR framework.
-The following content introduces EasyAR's support for the Unity XR framework and under what circumstances you might consider using AR Foundation.
+EasyAR does not rely on the Unity XR framework to provide AR capabilities, but it can support some components within the Unity XR framework, enabling the use of features provided by Unity XR when utilizing EasyAR's AR functionalities in Unity.
+The following content details EasyAR's support for the Unity XR framework and situations where AR Foundation might be considered.

 Unity XR support

-Unity supports XR development through its plugin framework and a series of feature packages and toolkits.
-EasyAR also supports these Unity XR component packages, allowing the use of Unity XR framework features when utilizing EasyAR's AR functionality in Unity.
+Unity supports XR development through its plugin framework and series of packages and toolkits.
+EasyAR also supports these Unity XR packages, allowing users to leverage Unity XR framework features while utilizing EasyAR's AR functionalities in Unity.

 | Display name | Package name | Minimum supported version | Required | Purpose |